Developer Hiring Trends in Mobile in 2018

 Few things are as indicative of the mobile market situation as the earnings of mobile app publishers.
 On August 7, 2008, a month after the App Store had launched, Apple reported having paid $21 million to third-party app developers.
 In 2016, iOS developers earned a total of $50 billion from the Cupertino company.
 In 2018, the iOS developers’ earnings topped $100 billion.

 Things look optimistic in the Android realm, too.
 The revenues of Android app publishers grew from $7 billion in 2014 to $15 billion in 2016, to $28.6 billion in 2017.
 Mobile app development keeps on growing as an industry, fueling the demand for tech talent.

 It’s this demand that makes for the second global factor.
 In 2017, Stack Overflow named iOS and Android development among the top-3 high-demand skills.
 Mobile application development is also on the Forbes’ list of the most-wanted tech skills in 2018.

 Talent supply in mobile development

+So how many of these 11.5 million actually specialize in mobile apps development?
 A more targeted estimate comes from another industry report from Stack Overflow.
 20,4% of the 100,000 survey respondents identify as mobile engineers.
-The Q&A website estimates the global developer population at 21 million, so the 20,4% translate to 4,692,000 mobile engineers.
-This is far from the 12 million Evans Data is talking about, but still an impressive number.
-Nevertheless, whether it’s 4.7 or 12 million, the mobile industry needs more.
+The Q&A website estimates the global developer population at 21 million, so the 20,4% translate to 4,284,000 mobile engineers.
+This is far from the 11.5 million Evans Data is talking about, but still an impressive number.
+Nevertheless, whether it’s 4.3 or 11.5 million, the mobile industry needs more.